jeffmerkey/netware-screensaver-linux/README.md

-You can download precompiled RPM packages and Debian (DEB) packages from the [release page](https://github.com/jeffmerkey/netware-screensaver-linux/releases) for this project.
+You can download precompiled RPM packages and Debian (DEB) packages from the [release page](https://github.com/jeffmerkey/netware-screensaver-linux/releases) for this project, or you can build the program from the git sources.
+If you opt to build the program from the git sources, refer to [Building the Screensaver from Source](#building-the-screensaver-from-source).

 Packages are provided in binary and source versions, and can be downloaded and installed directly or rebuilt for a different target architecture such as ARM64.
 Package types are Red Hat Package Manager (RPM) packages and Debian (DEB) packages for binary installation and Source RPM packages (SRPMS) and Debbuild SDEB packages for source code installation.